Seth G. Atwood

 Seth Glanville Atwood (June 2, 1917 – February 21, 2010) was an American industrialist, community leader, and horological collector.
 He was the chairman and president of Atwood Vacuum Machine Company, one of the world's largest manufacturers of automobile body hardware, and a long-time leader of the Atwood family's business which involved in manufacturing, banking and hotel industries, with over 2,500 employees.
 In addition, Atwood was a director of the Illinois Manufacturers' Association, and had served in the Illinois Chamber of Commerce and the Graduate School of Business at the University of Chicago.

 In 1971, Seth G. Atwood founded the Time Museum at the Clock Tower Resort in Rockford, Illinois, which later became one of the leading horological museums in the world with nearly 1,500 pieces of horological collection, including atomic clocks.
 The museum's notable collection included ancient Chinese sundials and water clocks, early pendulum clocks, a quarter-repeater by Thomas Tompion, Breguet Sympathique Clocks, and the Patek Philippe Henry Graves Supercomplication which currently holds the title of the most expensive watch ever sold at auction, fetching 24 million US dollars (23,237,000 CHF) in Geneva on November 11, 2014.
 However, the museum was shut down in 1999 and its collection was sent to auctions over the years.

 Early life

 Seth G. Atwood was born in Rockford, Illinois on June 2, 1917.
 He attended Carleton College, and graduated from Stanford University with a B.A. degree in 1938.
 He later studied at the University of Wisconsin for a year, and obtained an M.B.A. from Harvard University in 1940.
-From 1942-1946, he served as an officer in the United States Navy, achieving the rank of lieutenant commander.
+From 1942 to 1946, he served as an officer in the United States Navy, achieving the rank of lieutenant commander.

 Seth G. Atwood later returned to Rockford and joined in the Atwood Vacuum Machine Company, which was founded by his father, Seth B. Atwood, and his uncle, James T. Atwood in 1909 specializing in manufacturing vacuum cleaners.